ta10101/BroNode/USAGE.md

 Step 2: Send the file to the Edge Node provider or put it someplace on the internet so that it can be downloaded, i.e. a github.gist, etc.

-Thats’ it!
+That's it!

 ## Edge Node Provider Instructions

 To be an Edge Node provider, you simply need to run the OCI container on the platform of your choice.
 This can be a virtual machine,  a machine that you already have that runs docker or some other OCI container executable device, or a machine on which you have installed our minimal Linux ISO image.
 Here we provide instructions for various of these use-cases:

-### I have a HoloPort or spare computer at home I want to use for provide an Edge Node
+### I have a HoloPort or spare computer at home I want to use for providing an Edge Node

 Step 1: Install the ISO on the machine: